beescoop/Obeesdoo/beesdoo_product/readme/DESCRIPTION.rst

 Modification of product module for the needs of beescoop
-- SOOO5 - Ajout de label bio/ethique/provenance
+- SOOO5 - Adds the label bio/ethique/provenance
+- Add a 'Suggested exVAT Price' field on products, and a 'Product Margin' field on Partners (Vendors) and Product Categories.
+The first margin is used if set, otherwise the second margin (which has a default value) is used.